-Once the site has been inspected, we use two or three approaches to determining the value of real property: paired sales analysis and, in the case of a rental property, an income approach.
+Back at the office, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.

 Valuation Using the Income Approach

-Examining the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-It is important to note that while the appraised value is probably the most accurate indication of what a property is worth, it may not be the price at which the property closes.
-Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-The bottom line is, an appraiser from APPRAISAL EXPERTS, LLC will help you attain the most fair and balanced property value, so you can make the most informed real estate decisions.
+Combining information from all approaches, the appraiser is then ready to document an estimated market value for the property in question.
+The estimate of value at the bottom of the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
+Regardless, the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
+The bottom line is, an appraiser from APPRAISAL EXPERTS, LLC will guarantee you get the most accurate property value, so you can make the most informed real estate decisions.